Shawnzxxu/Deepfake/Data description & cleaning/readme.md

    - **Purpose**: The purpose of this notebook is to prepare the data for subsequent analysis by ensuring it is clean, consistent, and ready for use.

 ### 2. Data distribution.ipynb
-   - **Description**: This notebook provides an exploratory data analysis (EDA) of the cleaned dataset, focusing on understanding the distribution of the data.
-Key tasks include:
-     - **Visualizing the distribution**: Creating various plots and charts to illustrate the distribution of key data fields such as the number of upvotes, number of replies, and the frequency of posts over time.
+    - **Visualizing the distribution**: Create a bar chart to illustrate the distribution of sample quantities.
-     - **Analyzing trends**: Identifying any notable trends or patterns in the data, such as spikes in deepfake-related discussions during specific time periods or within certain subreddit communities.
+     - **Analyzing trends**: Identifying any notable trends or patterns in the data.
    - **Purpose**: The purpose of this notebook is to provide a visual and statistical overview of the data distribution, helping to identify patterns and insights that may inform further analysis.

 ### 3. Wordcloud.ipynb